 Studying chemistry involves a lot more than mixing colourful liquids in test tubes, it is a branch of science concerned with the composition and properties of a body, substance, structure, and change of matter.
 Chemistry is one of three central branches of education science and is a physical science.
 The science is also concerned with the properties of atoms and how they form chemical bonds with each other to form compounds, as well as chemical combinations and reactions.

 Students will need science-based A-levels to receive admission on to a chemistry degree course.
 All universities will want candidates to have A-levels in chemistry, as well as maths, or another science.
 The grades needed will depend on the university; however, upper-league or Russell Group universities generally ask for AAA or AAB from their students (and if you’re aiming for Oxford?
 You’ll need AAA* at least!)

 Many institutions offer single degrees in chemistry for students; however, there are other branches available, such as; Forensic Chemistry, Applied Chemistry and Natural Sciences.
 Universities may also offer joint degree programmes such as Chemistry with Management or Chemistry with Physics.

-Chemistry degrees usually last three years and normally consist of an introductory year, followed by two years where students will have the chance to focus their interests, by choosing their modules.
+Chemistry degrees usually last three years and typically consist of an introductory year, followed by two years where students will have the chance to focus their interests, by choosing their modules.

 Students will primarily be taught through lectures and seminars, as well as within a lab environment.
 Also, individuals most likely will be expected to conduct research and collect their own data as part of assessments.

-During the introductory year, students will be brought up to the same level of knowledge (ensuring students who have studied with different exam boards during A-level balance out) as well as expected to study introductory physics and maths modules depending on the institution and previous qualifications and experience held.
+During the first year, students will be brought up to the same level of knowledge (ensuring students who have studied with different exam boards during A-level balance out) as well as expected to study introductory Physics and Maths modules depending on the institution and previous qualifications and experience held.
 The study of chemistry is split into three disciplines, organic, inorganic and physical.
 Students will develop their knowledge of physical chemistry through kinetics, thermodynamics and quantum mechanics.